All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I be worried about growth hormone causing cancer?

 This is a common concern.
-Current evidence does not show that physiological GH levels, as produced by sermorelin, increase cancer risk in patients without active malignancy.
-However, GH can promote the growth of existing tumors, which is why active cancer is a contraindication.
+Current evidence doesn't show that physiological GH levels, as produced by sermorelin, increase cancer risk in patients without active malignancy.
+But GH can promote the growth of existing tumors, which is why active cancer is a contraindication.

 Can I take these with blood thinners?

 There are no known interactions between sermorelin or GLP-1 medications and blood thinners such as warfarin, apixaban, or rivaroxaban.
-However, always inform your physician of all medications you take.
+But always inform your physician of all medications you take.

 What if I feel worse after adding sermorelin?